Infernal-Insights/ManaReader/README.md

    installation with `flutter doctor`.
 2. From the repository root run `flutter pub get` to fetch project dependencies.
+3. Install git hooks so formatting and analysis run before each commit:
+   `pre-commit install`.
-3. After dependencies are installed you can build or test the project using `flutter build` or `flutter test`.
+4. After dependencies are installed you can build or test the project using `flutter build` or `flutter test`.

+The pre-commit hooks run `flutter format` and `flutter analyze`.
+To check the entire repository manually, use `pre-commit run --all-files`.

 ## Running